 - If you're using an ice cream maker that requires the bowl to be frozen before using, freeze the bowl for at least 24 hours before using.

-- When making the custard don't walk away from the stove and don't let the temperature gove above 175F to prevent the curdling of the eggs.
+- When making the custard don't walk away from the stove and don't let the temperature go above 175°F to prevent the eggs curdling.

 Recipe Safety Tips